taraksh01/learn-nextjs/note.md

 - Private folder indicates private implementation details that should not be considered by routing system
 - Folder and subfolders are excluded from routing
 - To make a folder private, we use uderscore as prefix

+## Layout

+- layout is a page that is unique to a route and shared between multiple pages